 Hiking Through France’s Nature

-Lush mountains teeming with flora and fauna, gorgeous fjords and rivers with icy blue waters, France’s nature is something you have to explore on foot.
+Lush mountains teeming with flora and fauna, gorgeous fjords and rivers with icy blue waters, France’s nature is something you must explore on foot.
 There are many hiking trails of varying difficulties, so you can choose whatever you want.
-Les Calanques is the most popular one as it’s quite easy and the sights and sounds you’ll experience are just great.
+Les Calanques is the most popular trail as it’s quite easy and the sights and sounds you’ll experience are just great.
 Samna is another popular hike, especially in July as it also attracts many scuba divers.
 But if you are looking for adventure then try the GR54 trail.
 This is one of the most difficult trails.
 Many expert hikers spend days completing the entire trail.

 Soak in the Art Scene